dayoungin99/study-notes/HTML/HTML.md

     - Form: `<button type="type">Button Content</button>`
 ### 8. Additional Attributes in form-related Tags
 - **disabled**: Disable interactive elements
+  - User cannot interact with the element and its value is not submitted
+    - Skipped when submitting the form
   - Can be used in: input, textarea, select, button tags
   - Input elements: Text cannot be entered
   - List boxes: Items cannot be selected
   - Button elements: Button cannot be clicked
-  - Cannot edit + not submitted
   - Form: `<tag disabled>`
     - Example: `<input type="text" disabled>`
 - **readonly**: Makes interactive elements read-only
-  - Text cannot be entered in input elements
+  - User cannot edit the value, but it is still submitted with the form
   - Content can be selected or copied by dragging
   - Can be used in: textarea, input
     - Available type attribute values for the `<input>` tag: